 We're expanding our team of journalists and are looking to appoint a senior reporter.

 Who we need...

-The ideal candidate will be an experienced reporter who has a passion for investigative journalism and an impressive portfolio of hard-hitting exclusives and can demonstrate a strong track record in finding and breaking news stories.
+The ideal candidate will be an experienced reporter who has a passion for investigative journalism, an impressive portfolio of hard-hitting exclusives and can demonstrate a strong track record in finding and breaking news stories.

 You will also have a nose for finding your own scoops – be it by asking the tough questions, cultivating great contacts, or trawling through documents to find the details others miss.

 This role would particularly suit an experienced local newspaper reporter or someone covering general news for the nationals who wants to specialise and become an expert in their field.

 You'll also be able to demonstrate an ability to engage with readers and source and promote stories via social media.
 Experience of turning complex data into stories would also be welcome.

 You'll also have an understating of SEO and will be familiar with social media platforms.